kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 ### Non-Goals

- * We are not attempting to apply this optimization to all pods in this release.
-We will make the addition of batching transparent, but only applicable to a reduced set of workloads in this KEP.
+ * Applying this optimization to all pods.
+Batching is transparent but limited to signable workloads in this KEP.
- * We are not adding gang scheduling of any kind in this KEP.
-This is purely a performance improvement without adding dependency on the Workload API [KEP-4671](https://github.com/kubernetes/enhancements/pull/5558), although we hope the work on this KEP will help us with gang scheduling as we build it.
+ * Adding gang scheduling.
+This is purely a performance improvement without dependency on the Workload API [KEP-4671](https://github.com/kubernetes/enhancements/pull/5558), although this work is intended to build toward it.

 ## Proposal

-We discuss each of the added items: pod scheduling signature, batching mechanism and opportunistic batching in turn.
+The batching mechanism is applied transparently to simple cases in the scheduling cycle, reusing the cached sorted node list from a previous cycle to provide node hints for subsequent identical pods.
+More complex integrations are left to future work.

+The proposal covers two components: pod scheduling signature and batching mechanism.

 ### Pod scheduling signature

-The pod scheduling signature is used to determine if two pods are "the same" from a scheduling perspective.
-In specific, what this means is that any pod with the given signature will get the same scores / feasibility results from any arbitrary set of nodes.
-Also, assigning a pod to a node will not change the feasibility or scoring of other nodes.
-This is necessary for the cache to work, since we need to be able to reuse the previous work.
+The pod scheduling signature identifies pods that are equivalent from a scheduling perspective: any two pods with the same signature will receive identical scores and feasibility results for any given set of nodes.
+Assigning a pod to a node must not change the feasibility or scoring of other nodes.
+This is the invariant that allows cached results to be reused.

-Note that some pods will not have a signature, because the scoring uses not just pod and node attributes, but other pods in the system, global data about pod placement, etc. These pods get a nil signature, and we fall back to the existing path.
+Pods whose scheduling depends on cross-pod state or global placement data, rather than only pod and node attributes, receive a nil signature and fall back to the standard full-pipeline path.

-To allow non in-tree plugins to construct a signature, we add a new framework interface to implement.
+A new framework interface allows out-of-tree plugins to construct a signature.
 Each plugin returns a set of signature fragments that capture the pod attributes relevant to that plugin's scheduling decisions.
-To construct a full signature, the framework collects fragments from all plugins, and marshals them into a single `PodSignature` (a byte slice).
-If any plugin cannot generate a signature for a given pod (because it depends on information other than the pod and node), it returns an error status, and we generate a nil signature for that pod, skipping batching.
+To construct a full signature, the framework collects fragments from all plugins and marshals them into a single `PodSignature` (a byte slice).
+If any plugin cannot generate a signature for a given pod, it returns an error status and a nil signature is produced for that pod, skipping batching.

-If an enabled plugin that does Scoring, Prescoring, Filtering or Prefiltering does not implement this interface, batching is turned off for all pods.
+If any enabled plugin that participates in the PreScore, Score, PreFilter or Filter extension points does not implement this interface, batching is disabled for all pods.

 The signature interface and types are defined as follows: